vhscom/fetch-inject/README.md

 ## Development

 1. Clone the repo with `git clone https://github.com/vhs/fetch-inject`.
-1. Install dev dependencies with `npm i` (`brew install node` first on macOS).
+1. Install dev dependencies with `npm i`.
 1. Execute `npm run` for a listing of available commands.

 ## Contributing

 Please use [Issues](https://github.com/vhs/fetch-inject/issues) for bugs and enhancement requests only.
-If you need support, you know [where to go](http://stackoverflow.com/).
+Use `npm run commit` to create Commitizen-friendly](http://commitizen.github.io/cz-cli/) commit messages.
+If you need support, you know [where to go](http://stackoverflow.com/questions/tagged/fetch-api).
 Thanks!

 ## See Also